-He reportedly has 3 customer complaints on his broker record, with two still pending.
+Update on March 31, 2021 – Michael Shillin reportedly has 27 customer complaints on his broker record, with two still pending.

 One of the pending suits filed on December 9, alleges that Mike Shillin attempted to switch a client’s life insurance policies “but the documentation Client received regarding his policy switch appears to be falsified as John Hancock indicated to him that he had no policy with John Hancock, and the policy number was not for Client (He discovered this fact recently).
 A check drawn from State Farm for $29,658.78 was deposited into Client’s joint brokerage account in April 2019.
 The money stayed in the account; and was not used to pay for any insurance policy.
 A review of Firm emails indicates Client was rejected for the policy in underwriting, but Mr. Shillin did not relay this information to Client.
 Client provided copies of multiple texts from Mr. Shillin which stated Client had a valid policy with John Hancock.
 He also provided copies of John Hancock documents he received directly from Mr. Shillin.”
 The damage amount requested is reportedly $30,000.

 On November 23, a client filed suit alleging that Shillin promised to purchase $25,000 worth of Space-X shares, but instead purportedly only purchased $20,000 of shares “although he alleges that $25,000 was withdrawn from the account; and that Mr. Shillin promised the SpaceX shares would be delivered into client’s account.”

 Brokerage firms are required to adequately supervise their advisors.
 They must ensure they are complying with FINRA rules.